markstringer-dti/markstringer-dti.github.io/dti.md

 This brings together a bunch of things that we've been talking about all the way through this book.

 1. Daniel Kahneman's principle - what you see is all there is.
-2. Ignoring the pirate ship.
+2. Ignoring the pirate ship - or the importance of *not* ignoring it.
 3. First, second and third circle communication.
 4. The difference between flowers (the dream) and fruit (the reality).
 5. Commitment and consistency.